AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InterfaceClassType/ExternalInterface.md

 InterfaceClassType.ExternalInterface Property
 =============================================
-AutomationML 2.1 APIGets the collection of ExternalInterfaces for this Instance.
+Gets the collection of ExternalInterfaces for this Instance.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)